 ► Hence, number of rooms will be = 252/12 = 21

 Question 2: A red light flashes three times per minute and a green light flashes five times in 2 min at regular intervals.
 If both lights start flashing at the same time, how many times do they flash together in each hour?

-Answer: Let the number ‘n’ belong to the set A.
+Solution: Let the number ‘n’ belong to set A.

 Hence, the remainder when n is divided by 2 is 1

 ► The remainder when n is divided by 3 is 2